ST. PAUL DOG BITE LAWYER

 This depends on a number of factors, including whether the dog already been deemed a “dangerous dog,” if the owner has been deemed incapable of properly caring for and owning dogs, and the general feeling of the police of animal control officer who responds.
 Hopefully, the dog can be re-trained and reintroduced safely.
 Unfortunately, many dogs who bite or attack humans are deemed dangerous and taken away from the owners.
 As dog bite lawyers, we have no ability to control what happens to the dog.
 That decision is entirely up to animal control and the police.

 WHAT IF I OR MY CHILD NEED FUTURE SCAR REVISION SURGERY?

 One of the pieces of compensation we will seek on your behalf is future medical bills.
 We will always encourage our dog bite victim clients to seek an opinion from a plastic surgeon on the cost of a future revision surgery.
 The doctors do not always recommend surgery, but if they do, the bills can range from a few thousand dollars to well over $10,000 for a future revision.
 We can then use whatever estimate you get as additional proof to increase the value of the case.

 HOW LONG DO I HAVE TO BRING A ST. PAUL DOG BITE CLAIM?

 You have six years to start a lawsuit for a Minnesota dog bite claim to comply with Minnesota’s dog bite statute of limitations.

 We recommend that you contact an that specializes in and will bring experience winning to your .

 INJURED?
 CONTACT A ST. PAUL PERSONAL INJURY ATTORNEY

 If you have suffered injuries because of a dog attack or bite, make sure you have an experienced Minnesota dog bite attorney on your side.
-Contact Tyroler Injury Law at 651-259-1113 for compassionate, experienced representation.
+Contact the law firm of Tyroler Injury Law at 651-259-1113 for compassionate, experienced representation.